KBeichler/gbemu/readme.md

 # Gameboy Emulator in C

-Second Try
-I try to implement a GameBay Classic emualtor in C. Graphics is done via SDL2.
+Bad implementation of a GameBay Classic emualtor in C. Graphics is done via SDL2.

-**This is a learning project!**
+**earning project**

 #### Overview
 The system consits of one main .c file.
 All other functions are declared and defined in .h files.